-Hazard lands are lands that have an inherent risk to life or property due to a variety of natural hazards such as flooding, fire, erosion, or unexpected collapse of land.
-Hazard lands are areas particularly susceptible to the impacts of a changing climate, such as flooding, fire, erosion, slope failure, or other physical conditions which are severe enough to pose a risk to residents, loss of life, property damage, and social disruption either at a specific location or to upstream or downstream lands within the watershed, if these lands were to be developed.
+Hazard lands are lands that have an inherent risk to life or property due to a variety of natural hazards such as flooding, erosion, or unexpected collapse of land.
+Hazard lands are areas susceptible to flooding, erosion, slope failure, or other physical conditions which are severe enough to pose a risk to residents, loss of life, property damage, and social disruption either at a specific location or to upstream or downstream lands within the watershed, if these lands were to be developed.
 In many places, hazard lands coincide with the lands of the Natural Heritage System; however, this is not always the case.
 In many situations, the natural heritage system extends beyond the limits of hazard lands.
-(OPA 167)

 In the City of Hamilton, hazard lands are defined, mapped, and regulated by the Conservation Authorities in accordance with the Conservation Authorities Act.
 The Niagara Escarpment Commission regulates lands that also have inherent hazards through the Niagara Escarpment Planning and Development Act.
-Generalized fire mapping provided by the Province helps to identify potentially hazardous forest types.
-Due to the dynamic nature of hazard lands and forested areas, the condition for hazard lands, including hazardous forest types for wildland fire, is not static and mapping must be updated on an ongoing basis.
-(OPA 167, MMAH Mod.
-22)